-1. Either click the user account name, or check the appropriate box for the user account you want to edit, and then click Edit User.
-IDERA SQL Inventory Manager displays the Edit User dialog.
+1. Either click the user account name, or check the appropriate box for the user account you want to edit, and

-- 2. Make the appropriate changes. - 3.
-In the Access to SQL Server Instances area, select All Instances to allow this account to access all instances including any new instances in your environment.
+- 2. Make the appropriate changes.

+- 3. In the Access to SQL Server Instances area, select All Instances to allow this account to access all instances including any new instances in your environment.
 Select Select Specific Instance, and IDERA SQL Inventory Manager displays lists of tags and instances available to assign to this user account.
 Select the items you want to include.

-4. Click SAVE.
+- 4. Click SAVE.

-⚠ If you have not yet configured your email server settings, IDERA SQL Inventory Manager displays the message Email settings have not been configured yet.
+If you have not yet configured your email server settings, IDERA SQL Inventory Manager displays the message Email settings have not been configured yet.
 Click here to configure sending alert emails.
 Click this option to configure your settings.
 For more information, go to Configuring your email settings for alert notifications.